Asabeneh/30-Days-Of-JavaScript/readMe.md

 ```
 ![Opening console](images/opening_chrome_console_shortcut.png)

-After you open the google chrome console try to explore the marked buttons.
+After you open the Google Chrome console, try to explore the marked buttons.
 We will spend most of the time on the Console part.
 The Console is the place where your JavaScript code goes.
-The google console V8 engine change your JavaScript code to machine code.
+The Google Console V8 engine changes your JavaScript code to machine code.
-Let us write a JavaScript code on google chrome console:
+Let us write a JavaScript code on the Google Chrome console:

 ![write code on console](./images/js_code_on_chrome_console.png)

 ### Writing Code on browser Console
-We can write any JavaScript code on google console or any browser console but for this challenge we only focus on google chrome console.
+We can write any JavaScript code on the Google console or any browser console.
+However, for this challenge, we only focus on Google Chrome console.
 Open the console using:
 ```sh
 Mac
 Command+Option+I